Quebec City Travel Guide

 Le Drague has been the gay club (open to everyone) in Quebec City for over 25 years, offering several dance floors with DJs, karaoke nights, drag shows, and more, and there is a large patio in the summer.
 Visit the club’s website for upcoming events.

-For more information on other cities in Canada, check out these guides:
+For more information on specific cities in Canada, check out these guides:

 Quebec City Travel Costs